 "That blade was poisoned," he concluded quietly.
-"We have a clue to your missing dagger.
-Mendoza was murdered by it!"
+"We have a clue

-II.
 THE SOLDIER OF FORTUNE

 "I should like to have another talk with Senorita Inez," remarked Kennedy, a few minutes later, as with Dr. Leslie and Professor Norton we turned into the living room and closed the door to the den.